BRIN-Q/tacit-knowledge/Qudev/instruments/thermalevap.md

 ## Benchtop Vaccoat Thermal Evaporator

 The benchtop thermal evaporator is relatively easy to operate once proper training is completed.
-It features a turbo-molecular pumped evaporator and a short-circuit protected, high-current DC power supply (12 V, 100 A).
+It features a turbo-molecular pumped chamber and a short-circuit protected, high-current DC power supply (12 V, 100 A).
 The evaporator chamber currently can handle several metal sources, including gold, silver, titanium, and aluminium.

 - If the chamber is in a vacuum, which is typical after each use, you must first vent the chamber by introducing N2 gas before opening it.
 - Carefully open the top lid and lift the bell jar to expose the inside.
 Put the bell jar somewhere on a flat surface